 Robert Edward Mikeska, pro chili connoisseur, University of Texas Couch Coach, and accomplished traveler and farmer, passed Thursday March 21, 2019 in Chesapeake, VA.
 After battling Alzheimer’s Disease.

-To send flowers in memory of Robert Edward Mikeska, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert Edward Mikeska, please visit our Heartfelt Sympathies Store.

 The women in his life were numerous.
 He particularly fancied smart women.
 He loved his mom Proxey Nowak Mikeska (deceased).
 Robert and his mother took care of his father – Joe G. Mikeska for many years at home due to a lengthy illness prior to his death.
 Robert took over the family farm with the help of his brother Joe James Mikeska and wife Josephine and two nephews David and Darrell (Janice).

 He married his main squeeze Terry Shumaker Mikeska, a Registered Nurse, almost 43 years ago, with whom he had two children – Robert Michael Mikeska (Sara) and Courtney Ann Mikeska Johnson (James).

 Never dreaming he would leave the Orchard / Wallis area – Robert ended up traveling coast to coast following his children across the nation and was able to watch his grandchildren be born and grow.
 His first born grandchild and only granddaughter is Georgia Caitlinn Johnson, and three grandsons – Noah Robert Johnson, Abel James Johnson and Silas Christian Johnson.